its-me-ojas/supportSystem/forHer.md

 - #### What you have to do
 	- I will find the playlist actually because I myself have done it from various sources and yeah right now I'm following an intermediate udemy course , I will tell you about a beginner one where it will teach Java also.
 	- You will go with the course and watch each video and try to code side by side , (side by side is mandatory and try to think why he did that specific thing, try to play with the code)

+# To become a hot mum
+- #### Things you have to do
+	- lots of cardio
+	- lots of eating so you don't lose fat from good areas
+	- and lots of exercise
+- #### Exercises
+	- I will provide them shortly, just need a more time on selection